adamshostack/4QuestionFrame/README.md

 ## Nuances
 People will sometimes phrase the first question "what are we _building_" rather than _working on_.
 The "building" frame draws people towards a waterfall approach with the attendant problems.

-In the Threat Modeling Manifesto, the team had a preference for adding the word "enough" to the 4th question.
+In the Threat Modeling Manifesto, the team had a preference for adding the word "enough" to the 4th question: did we do a good *enough* job?
 I appreciate the lessened pressure, and miss the aspiration, and so keep the terse form here.

 There's a [60 second video](https://youtu.be/Yt0PhyEdZXU) that introduces the questions.

+### Legalese, citations.

+I'm told lawyers have been concerned about quoting a complete thing, and assert that it pushes at the limits of fair use to use all 23 of these words as a unit.
 If you need a license, please treat it as CC-BY.
-Please call it "Shostack's 4 Question Frame for Threat Modeling."
+Please call it "Shostack's Four Question Frame for Threat Modeling," or "Shostack's Four Question Framework."

 MLA formated cite is: Shostack, Adam. *Threat Modeling: Designing For Security*.
 John Wiley & Sons, 2014.